icza/dyno/README.md

 - Append value(s) to a slice denoted by a path: [Append](https://godoc.org/github.com/icza/dyno#Append), [AppendMore](https://godoc.org/github.com/icza/dyno#AppendMore)

+- Delete a key from a map or an element from a slice denoted by a path: [Delete](https://godoc.org/github.com/icza/dyno#Delete)

 - Convert map values with `interface{}` keys to maps with `string` keys: [ConvertMapI2MapS](https://godoc.org/github.com/icza/dyno#ConvertMapI2MapS)

 ### Example